 If you don’t understand exactly what the builder is offering, ask!
 Take notes that include date, time and who said what.
 There are no dumb questions.
 Not knowing can cost you money.

 Some other things to keep in mind:

-- Builders make a lot on upgrades.
-It may be better to buy the “standard” item and do the upgrade yourself after you close on the home.
+- Builders want you to make a lot on upgrades.
+But it may be better to buy the “standard” items and do the upgrade yourself after you close on the home.

 - When haggling over price, consider asking the builder to “throw in” some upgrades.